volcano-sh/website/content/en/talk/kubecon-barcelona-2019/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Right"
 +++
-## Introduction to Kubernetes Native Batch System
+## Introduction to Cloud Native Batch System

 Kubernetes started as a general-purpose orchestration framework with a focus on serving jobs.
 As Kubernetes gains popularity, users want to run high-performance workloads on Kubernetes, such as Spark, TensorFlow, and so on.
 Running these workloads in Kubernetes requires advanced capabilities, such as fair scheduling, queuing, job management (suspension/resuming), and data management.
 We will present the achievements that the community has made in "batch processing".